FactSelfCheck: Fact-Level Black-Box Hallucination Detection for LLMs: Experimental Setup

-As mentioned in Section \ref{sec:implementation_details}, we utilized GPT-4o for this experiment instead of Llama-3.1-70B-Instruct (used in detection).
+As mentioned in Section \ref{sec:implementation_details}, we utilized GPT-4o for correction and judging instead of \mbox{Llama-3.1-70B-Instruct} (used in detection).
 This choice was motivated by the challenging nature of the correction task -- the model needs to correct hallucinations using only its internal knowledge, without access to external references.
 While the model knows hallucinated parts, it must rely on its knowledge to determine the correct information.

-While the described correction method is not our main contribution, we used it to study the potential benefits of fact-level detection.
+While the method of correction described here is not our main contribution, we used it to study the potential benefits of fact-level detection.
 Although the correction method employed here may not be the most sophisticated, the key takeaway is the observed difference in performance.